AlibabaCloudDocs/kms/intl.en-US/API Reference/Secrets/GetSecretValue.md

 |SecretName|String|secret001|The name of the secret. |
 |SecretType|String|Generic|The type of the secret.
 Valid values:

- -   Generic: indicates a standard secret.
+ -   Generic: indicates a generic secret.
--   Rds: indicates a managed ApsaraDB RDS secret. |
+-   Rds: indicates a managed ApsaraDB RDS secret.
+-   RAMCredentials: indicates a managed RAM secret. |
 |VersionId|String|00000000000000000000000000000001|The version number of the secret value. |
 |VersionStages|List|\{ "VersionStage": \[ "ACSCurrent" \] \}|The stage labels that mark the secret version. |